librz/all-about-git/merge.md

 1. Fast forword.
 2. Branch diverged but no conflicts.
 3. Branch diverged & has conflicts.
-In this case, you'll have to manually resolve merge conflicts, after resolved, you need to manually make a new commit.
+In this case, you'll have to manually resolve merge conflicts, after resolved, you need to manually make a new merge commit.

 Fast forword is simple, it simply means fast forword to a later commit. e.g. Branch B are based on branch A, there were some new commits made on branch B, A stays unchanged, when merge B into A, A will just fast forward to latest commit on B.